Fatagar: Later history

-Later, in the mid 16th century, Fatagar was invaded by the Imam of Harar, Ahmed Gragn.
+Following emperor Na'od's defeat by Imam Mahfuz, the Adalites briefly controlled Fatagar until the reign of emperor Dawit II, who would recapture the territories for the Abyssinians.
+Later, in the mid 16th century, Fatagar was again invaded by the Imam of Harar, Ahmed Gragn.
 When he died one of his generals, Garad Abbas, did not follow his orders and invaded Fatagar.
 He would invade many kingdoms, but his campaign was stopped by the Emperor Gelawdewos.
 After the death of Garad Abbas, Gelawdewos invaded all of the Muslim provinces and kingdoms except for Harar.
 Among the kingdoms he conquered were Dawaro, Fatagar, Bali, and Hadiya.
 The Ethiopian king then focused on the southwestern side of Ethiopia, and there, Nur ibn Mujahid found an opportunity for jihad.
 Nur invaded Bale and Dawaro.
 He planned to invade Fatagar next, but the Ethiopian Govorner Fanu’el decisively defeated Nur in the year 1550.
 However, the war did not end there.
 Ras Fanu’el campaigned further into Muslim territory and pushed the Harari Army back to Adal.
 The Ethiopian Govorner raided Muslim territories and took many goods.
 Nur took a lot of damage in his first campaign; it took him nine years to recover, but he then got together an army of 1800 horsemen and 500 riflemen and numerous sword and bow men, and invaded Fatagar.
 Gelawdewos saw Nur as a threat so he sent Hamalmal, Governor of Kambata, and Ras Fasil to destroy Harar.
 What he did not know was that Nur was campaigning in Kaffa.
 The two Governors sacked Harar.
-After finding out that Nur had marched to Fatagar, Gelawdewos led his Arm to Nech Sar.
+After finding out that Nur had marched to Fatagar, Gelawdewos led his army to Nech Sar.
 The two armied met on March 23, 1559, at the Battle of Fatagar, and it is said that a Harari rifleman shot the monarch, but he kept on fighting.
 A group of Harari cavalry then attacked him and he was killed.

+Inhabitants

+The now extinct Maya ethnic group once inhabited Fatagar.
+According to Guinean historian Djibril Niane, it is probable that the Argobba, Wolane, Silt'e, and Harari peoples also inhabited this region.